Posted in People

-Antonio Fatás is the Portuguese Council Chaired Professor of Economics at INSEAD, an international business school with campuses in Fontainebleau (France) and Singapore.
-During the 2008-09 academic year he was on sabbatical from INSEAD and a Research Fellow in Residence at the Georgetown Center for Business and Public Policy at the McDonough School of Business (Georgetown University).
+Antonio Fatás is the Portuguese Council Chaired Professor of Economics at INSEAD, an international business school with campuses in Fontainebleau, France and Singapore.
+During the 2008-09 academic year he was on sabbatical from INSEAD and was a research fellow in residence at the Georgetown Center for Business and Public Policy at the McDonough School of Business.

-He received a Masters and Ph.D. in Economics from Harvard University (Cambridge, MA, USA).
-He has also worked as an external consultant at the International Monetary Fund, the World Bank, the OECD and the European Commission.
-He was the Dean of the MBA programme at INSEAD from September 2004 to August 2008.
+He received a master’s degree and Ph.D. in economics from Harvard University.
+He also hasworked as an external consultant at the International Monetary Fund, the World Bank, the OECD, and the European Commission.
+He was the dean of the MBA program at INSEAD from September 2004 to August 2008.

-His research covers areas such as the macroeconomic effects of fiscal policy, the connections between business cycles and growth and the effects of institutions on macroeconomic policy and has been published in academic journals such as Quarterly Journal of Economics, Journal of Monetary Economics, Journal of Economic Growth, Journal of Money, Banking and Credit, and Economic Policy.
-More information on Dr. Fatas is available through the INSEAD website.
+His research covers areas such as the macroeconomic effects of fiscal policy, the connections between business cycles and growth, and the effects of institutions on macroeconomic policy, and he has been published in academic journals such as Quarterly Journal of Economics, Journal of Monetary Economics, Journal of Economic Growth, Journal of Money, Banking and Credit, and Economic Policy.

 The Center for Economic Policy Research, “The conflict between CBDC goals and design choices”, May 2021

 The Center for Economic Policy Research, Distributed Ledger Technologies and Financial Markets, September 2020

 The Center for Economic Policy Research, Fintech, Financial Inclusion and Competition, September 2020